MicrosoftDocs/customer-insights/ci-docs/audience-insights/byo-key-vault.md

 The well-known `Key Vault Reader` and `Key Vault Secrets User` roles will be added for Audience Insights.
 For details on the roles see [Azure built-in roles for Key Vault data plane operations](https://docs.microsoft.com/azure/key-vault/general/rbac-guide?tabs=azure-cli).

+## Recommendations

+* Use a separate or dedicated Key Vault which is having only the secrets required for Audience Insights.
+Please read more here why [separate Key Vaults are recommended](https://docs.microsoft.com/azure/key-vault/general/best-practices#why-we-recommend-separate-key-vaults).

+* Follow the [Best practices to use Key Vault](https://docs.microsoft.com/azure/key-vault/general/best-practices#turn-on-logging) in regards of Control Access, Backup, Audit and Recovery options

 ## FAQs

 ### Can Audience Insights write secrets or overwrite secrets into the Key Vault?